 We enjoy hearing from our readers.
 Please share your experiences with hellebores in the comments section below.

-If you’re thinking about adding some more flowers to your garden this season, you’ll need these guides:
+And if you’re thinking about adding hellebore flowers to your garden, you’ll need these guides:

 About Nan Schiller